naninovel/docs/docs/en/guide/special-effects.md

 @shake Kohaku
 ```

-Most effects can be parametrized:
+Most effects can be parameterized:

 ```nani
 ; Shake 'Kohaku' once (instead of the default 3)
 @shake Kohaku count:1
 ```

-You can update the effect parameters without re-starting them:
+You can update effect parameters without restarting the effect:

 ```nani
 ; Start slowly shaking `Kohaku` actor in a loop